aidanmack/android_coroutine-_livedate_architecture/README.md

 - **Retrofit** - https://square.github.io/retrofit/
 The Libary used for making HTTP API calls to the SpaceX API

 - **Coroutines** - To make the above API calls they must be run Asynchronously off the main thread.
-This is done by running a `Deffered` task created by Retrofit within a coroutineScope
+This is done by running a `Deferred` task created by Retrofit within a coroutineScope

-- **Dependency Inversion** - To be continued
+- **Dependency Inversion** - Dependency Inversion is used for the service that supplies the SpaceX API `Deferred` task to be used in the `LiveData` objects

+- **ViewModel** - The project uses the `ViewModel` class (part of the Android Jetpack suite of libraries) to store and manage UI - related data in a lifecycle conscious way